imodeveloperlab/Relay/README.md

 1. **Initial Setup and Recording**:
    - Run your unit test or SwiftUI preview with `isRecordingEnabled = true`.
-   - Relay will record all intercepted network requests and responses during this run.
+   - Relay records all intercepted network requests and their responses.

 2. **Subsequent Uses with Recorded Data**:
-   - Turn off recording (`isRecordingEnabled = false`) in your tests or previews.
+   - Turn off recording (`isRecordingEnabled = false`).
-   - Relay now uses the previously recorded responses, allowing you to quickly test or preview your application’s UI without network latency or server calls.
+   - Relay now uses the previously recorded responses from the file system, ensuring no live server calls.

 3. **Manipulating Recorded Results**:
-   - Leverage `jsonValueOverrides` to modify parts of the recorded response dynamically, simulating different states or data conditions without needing new recordings.
+   - Use `jsonValueOverrides` to modify parts of the recorded response dynamically, simulating different states without needing new recordings.

-This approach ensures that:
-- Your first run captures real data.
-- Subsequent runs are fast and consistent, backed by recorded responses.
-- You can easily adjust the data to test a variety of scenarios.

 ## Usage